The happy soldier

 “Only to the fools among the men of my generation will the realization come as a surprise that we liked war.”

-The rest is of a piece, & Popski’s joyful outlook is everywhere apparent.
+The rest is of a piece, and Popski’s joyful outlook is everywhere apparent.
 On losing a few jeeps, for instance, despite a pang for all the work that had gone into bringing them to peak performance, he is perfectly blithe.
 “War is wasteful,” he explains to his companions.
 “We’ll get more.” …

-On the loss of a good friend, & very successful bomb disposal artist (until one unlucky moment), he is philosophical.
+On the loss of a good friend, and very successful bomb disposal artist (until one unlucky moment), he is philosophical.
 A terrible loss, to be sure, but the man was at least having a good time.